cocogitto/cocogitto/website/guide/init.md

 ```

 `cog init` works like `git init` except it create a template `cog.toml` config file,
-and an initial commit with the following message : `chore: initial commit`.
+and an initial commit with the following message: `chore: initial commit`.

-You can specify the target path of the repository you want to create :
+You can specify the target path of the repository you want to create:

 ```bash
 cog init my_repo